Jonathan56/class-powerflow/README.md

-# class-powerflow
-A class on power-flow analysis.
+# A class on Power flow analysis
+For instructions open the notebook file.

+For contact information see : [jonathancoignard.com](jonathancoignard.com)